-I’ve unfortunately been neglecting the movie theater a bit lately and have yet to see any new movies - still waiting to see Sorry To Bother You and Mamma Mia!
-Here We Go Again.
+I’ve unfortunately been neglecting the movie theater a bit lately and have yet to see any new movies.
 And instead, I’m Back On My Bullshit™ and re-watching old shows for the millionth time!
 The category this time is: HBO’s Big Little Lies (aside from FX’s Pose of course, which just wrapped up their first season this past weekend).
 And the reason I started re-bingeing Big Little Lies (which I did twice this weekend oh my god) was because of HBO’s new limited series Sharp Objects (which is from the same peeps behind BLL, Gone Girl, and Get Out).
 After listening to all of APM Reports’ In The Dark and watching Sharp Objects, I’ve been on a weird murder kick in my media consumption so alas, here is a very belated review of Big Little Lies.

 This limited series from HBO is based on the novel by Liane Moriarty and consists of only eight episodes, meant to last one single season but has since been renewed for a second one set to premiere in 2019.
 It’s got a pretty star-studded cast featuring Nicole Kidman, Reese Witherspoon, Shailene Woodley, Alexander Skarsgård, Laura Dern, Adam Scott, and Zoë Kravitz - and will eventually include Meryl Streep in the new season!
 I like to think of this series as a classic Trojan horse - not completely unlike FX's Atlanta.
 I say this because on the surface, Big Little Lies appears to be a show about rich white women and their tumultuous relationships with their families and others while living in wealthy Monterey, which, it is all those things.
 And it’s also a story about women supporting each other in the face of sexual assault and domestic violence.